Los Angeles Rams vs. Detroit Lions NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Lions stats and trends

-- This season the Lions have eight turnovers, two fewer than the Rams have takeaways (10).
+- The Lions have eight giveaways this season, while the Rams have 10 takeaways.

 Home and road insights

-- Los Angeles has covered the spread twice at home, and is 2-1 overall there, this season.

-- Los Angeles has hit the over in all three home games this season.
+- This year, in three home games, Los Angeles has gone over the total every time.

-- Detroit is 0-3 overall, with just one win against the spread, away from home.
+- Detroit is 0-3 overall, with only one win against the spread, on the road.

-- This season, in three road games, Detroit has gone over the total once.
+- Detroit has gone over the total once in three away games this year.

 Powered by Data Skrive.